-Key Vocabulary Angles One of the tribes who invaded Britain from the of mainland Europe in the $5^{\rm th}$ century kingdom A place (usually a country) ruled by a King or Queen Anglo-Saxons The Jutes, Angles and Saxons tribes who invaded and settled in Britain (they came from Denmark, Germany and The Netherlands) heir A person who inherits someone else's role, land or possessions after they die Vikings Scandinavian tribe who invaded and settled in Britain between the 8 th and 11 th centuries monasteries A building where Christian monks or nuns live, pray, work, and study raid A surprise attack archaeology The study of things that people made, used and left behind invade/invasion To enter and occupy land - to attack it and its people chronology/ The study of time - can be on a timeline which helps us understand how and why events happened in a certain order. conquer/conquest To take control or possession of a place or people, by force chronological order
+Key Vocabulary Angles One of the tribes who invaded Britain from the of mainland Europe in the $5^{\rm th}$ century. kingdom A place (usually a country) ruled by a King or Queen .
+Anglo-Saxons The Jutes, Angles and Saxons tribes who invaded and settled in Britain (they came from Denmark, Germany and The Netherlands). heir A person who inherits someone else's role, land or possessions after they die.
+Vikings Scandinavian tribe who invaded and settled in Britain between the 8 th and 11 th centuries. monasteries A building where Christian monks or nuns live, pray, work, and study. raid A surprise attack archaeology The study of things that people made, used and left behind. invade/invasion To enter and occupy land - to attack it and its people chronology/ The study of time - can be on a timeline which helps us understand conquer/conquest To take control or possession of a place or people, by force. chronological order